NDSU-Geddes-Lab/cultured-microbe-identification/README.md

   1. List of the fastq files
   2. Quality plots for the fastq files
   3. A folder named as "filtered" in the input folder containing filtered fastq files
-  4. A file named **"input_seqtab.csv"**
-- The next part is to run a python script.
-It currently cannot be run directly as Rstudio chunk, therefore it has to be run in Terminal as a command.
-Detailed instructions are present in the R notebook.
+- The next part is to map each sequence to a pair of forward and reverse barcodes, trim the barcodes and primers, and attribute sequence counts to the plate+well combo corresponding to the matched barcodes.
-- By this time we have an intermediate output in a csv file called `processed_data_output.csv` which holds following information for each sequence:
+- By this time we have an intermediate output, `processed_data_output`, which holds following information for each sequence:
   - Original sequences
   - Its identified forward barcode